frontend/toolbox/assets/components/doc/tasks.md

 ## Serve

 This is the **most useful task** during your development process.
-It runs BrowserSync to automatically refresh your browser pages, build all to scripts/stylesheets when they changes and rebuild the styleguide when components are uptated.
+It runs BrowserSync to automatically refresh your browser pages, builds all scripts/stylesheets as soon as they change and rebuilds the styleguide when components are updated.

 ````bash
 $ gulp serve